KeychainMDIP/kc/doc/DID-scheme/README.md

 ## Abstract

-The MDIP (multidimensional identity protocol) DID method specification conforms to the requirements specified in the [DID specification](https://www.w3.org/TR/did-core/) currently published by the W3C Credentials Community Group.
+The MDIP (MultiDimensional Identity Protocol) DID method specification conforms to the requirements specified in the [DID specification](https://www.w3.org/TR/did-core/) currently published by the W3C Credentials Community Group.
 For more information about DIDs and DID method specifications, please see the [DID Primer](https://w3c-ccg.github.io/did-primer/).

 ## Introduction